joshuapcasey/pieProject/server/notes.md

 # pgAdmin
     - The pg package allows us to write the dialect that Sequelize needs to speak to our PostgreSQL databases

-# dotenv
-: An environmental file (.env) allows us to set up application wide variables. **Still must be created manually after terminal install**

-DB Connection URI = database://user:password@host:port/dbname
+DB Connection URI Format = database://user:password@host:port/dbname